Federal Work Study Program

-The Federal Work Study (FWS) employment program is funded by the Federal Government.
+The Federal Work Study Program (FWS) is funded by the Federal Government.
 It is intended to promote and encourage part-time employment of students to assist the University and its surrounding community.

 FWS may be available for students who meet the priority deadline date and the Federal Government's eligibility criteria.
 This program allows students to earn money to assist in paying for educational expenses.
 These awards are not available to pay tuition and fees because they are earned throughout the semester.

 Applying for FWS

 In order to receive FWS you must complete the Free Application for Federal Student Aid (FAFSA) each year.
 The priority deadline is February 1; however, funds may be depleted before the priority deadline is met.
 Therefore, you should apply as soon as possible after the FAFSA opens October 1.

 Recipients must be in good academic standing, be enrolled at least half-time and have financial aid need.

 If awarded FWS, you will receive an award notification in your AP e-mail.
 Detailed award information is viewable in AP OneStop.
 You will need to accept or decline the offer online through AP OneStop within 14 days of your award notification.
 If accepting, contact the Office of Student Financial Aid to schedule an appointment for job placement.